 - Grated parmesan cheese to top soup with

-- Step 2 Turn heat up to medium high, add in tomatoes, broth, Italian seasonings, parmesan rind and beans.
+- Turn heat up to medium high, add in tomatoes, broth, Italian seasonings, parmesan rind and beans.
 Season with salt and pepper.
+TIP: If you are using a boxed or canned broth taste your soup before adding salt as a lot of the pre-made broth can be heavy in sodium already!

-- Step 4 Taste your soup, season with more salt and pepper if necessary.
+- Taste your soup, season with more salt and pepper if necessary.
 Top soup with parmesan cheese.

-- Step 5 If the soup thickens up too much add more broth to get the desired consistency you like.
+- If the soup thickens up too much add more broth to get the desired consistency you like.
 I personally like my soup on the thicker side.